Saujanya-rajvanshi/THEORY/README.md

 ```

 ##### constructor
+* when a function is created a function (constructor gets build) like name t1.Teacher()
-object creation used for initialisation
+* object creation used for initialisation

 ```cpp
 public: